 If you’ve got an iPhone and you want to take a screenshot, you have a couple of options but it ALL depends on what model iPhone you have…

 Taking a screenshot on your iPhone is useful because it lets you capture whatever is displaying on your display.
 Once you’ve done this you can share it with friends or via social media.

-However, the process of taking a screenshot on iPhone varies between iPhone models, so to get around this we have two separate methods – one for iPhones (and iPods) with home buttons and one for iPhones without a home button (like the iPhone X, iPhone XR, iPhone XS, and iPhone 11).
+However, the process of taking a screenshot on iPhone varies between iPhone models, so to get around this we have two separate methods – one for iPhones (and iPods) with home buttons and one for iPhones without a home button (like the iPhone X, iPhone XR, iPhone XS, iPhone 11, and the iPhone 12).